What is a Golden Pothos Plant?

-If you have your Golden Pothos indoors, vines can get out of order and a bit messy, you can always clip them off and propagate a new plant.
+If you have your Golden Pothos indoors, vines can get out of order and become a bit messy.
+If this happens you can always clip them off and propagate a new plant.
 This will stimulate new growth on your existing plant too.
 You can place the stems in water to cover two nodes.
 Change the water out every couple of days using filtered, rain, or bottled water.
 Roots will begin to form.
 When they have several inches of the root system, it’s easy to plant them in moist, well-drained soil.
 Another way is to cut off and dip in some rooting hormone, then stick into the well-drained indoor potting mix.
 Water, fertilize, and proceed with regular plant care.

-When cleaning these plants, put in a shower and fill a watering can with filtered water and rinse the leaves.
+When cleaning Golden Pothos plants, put in a shower and fill a watering can with filtered water and rinse the leaves.
 This simulates rain which naturally cleans these plants in their natural environment.
 Let drain and air dry naturally.
 Spritzing with filtered, bottled, or rainwater will also clean their leaves easily.
 Others prefer to hand-clean leaves with a damp cloth, gently wiping away any dirt or debris.

 Common Issues of the Golden Pothos Plant

 Sometimes pests can hop from plant to plant.
 Be aware of your plant and examine it each time you water.
 Look at the stems, underside of the leaves and soil around it.
 Some Pothos may get spider mites, scale, or mealybugs.
 Identify and treat promptly, otherwise the infestation may spread to other plants.
 Unfortunately, all plants are prone to these issues, so keep a lookout on all of your green friends!
 Otherwise, this plant is an excellent plant for the low maintenance indoor gardener!

 Complimentary Plants with your Golden Pothos plant: